Artistic representation of Earth surrounded by dynamic clouds, symbolizing the global impacts of climate change and rising temperatures.

 There are various international initiatives to mitigate climate change.
 Here are some of it:

-Meanwhile, Former President Barrack Obama proposed the reduction of CO2 emissions in 2007 in America in a strategy known as the 'Climate Action Plan.'
+Meanwhile, former President Barack Obama proposed the reduction of CO2 emissions in 2007 in America through a strategy known as the 'Climate Action Plan.'
 Furthermore, there are various regional climate change initiatives in the United States.
 For example:

 Conclusion

 In sum, global warming and climate change are our most complex problems.
-It involves various dimensions, such as society, politics, economics, science, and ethics.
-It is a global problem but felt on a local level, and it will be around for years, decades, and centuries to come.
+They involve various dimensions, such as society, politics, economics, science, and ethics.
+Although they are global problems, they are felt locally and will continue for years, decades, and centuries to come.

 Carbon dioxide and other gases linger in the earth's atmosphere, driving global warming.
 The earth and everything on it, including the land and the oceans, will take a while to respond to warming.